afontenot/firefox-clean/README.md

 # firefox-clean
 A PKGBUILD for Firefox with defaults for the privacy-conscious and power users

+**Important note as of Firefox 93.0:**

+The patches here currently do not disable the ads Mozilla has built into the URL bar results.
+These results will appear if you're in the U.S., even if you have searching from the URL bar disabled.
+You can disable this, so long as Mozilla honors the setting, by setting `browser.urlbar.suggest.quicksuggest.sponsored` to false.

+I do not know when this anti-feature will be patched out.
+I could, of course, just ship a user.js that disables it, but the whole premise of this project is that you shouldn't have to trust Mozilla to do the right thing and honor the setting.
+In fact you *shouldn't* trust them to do the right thing, as they have repeatedly shown in the past that they are not trustworthy about issues like this.

+The difficulty is that the tendrils of this new anti-feature run very deep, and it's hard for someone without deep knowledge of the structure of the Firefox code to 100% eliminate all this bad code and keep it maintained.

+I am growing increasingly frustrated by this project and extremely tempted to move to a different browser entirely.
+Unfortunately most of the Firefox soft-forks just follow the user.js strategy.
+If anyone out there has the requisite expertise to help me patch Firefox, please file an issue.

 Changes
  * Completely disables Pocket
  * Completely removes Mozilla's new [remotely pushed hidden extensions](https://blog.mozilla.org/data/2018/08/20/effectively-measuring-search-in-firefox/) (Telemetry Coverage, Search Telemetry, etc).
 These anti-features don't respect Firefox's telemetry settings.